hdShang/arxiv-daily/docs/cs-LG/2025-05-06/papers/250506273v2-policy-labeled-preference-learning-is-preference-enough-for-rlhf.md

 ---
 layout: default
-title: Policy-labeled Preference Learning: Is Preference Enough for RLHF?
+title: "Policy-labeled Preference Learning: Is Preference Enough for RLHF?"
 ---

 # Policy-labeled Preference Learning: Is Preference Enough for RLHF?